kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### Eventing installation tweaks

 Apart from being compatible with Helm3, we now also support uninstallation and parallel installation of Eventing charts with Helm.
-When uninstalling the charts, we bring your cluster back to its original state by cleaning up all Eventing-related CustomResourceDefinitions and their corresponding control plane components, like Eventing Controllers and Knative Eventing.
+When uninstalling the charts, Helm brings your cluster back to its original state by cleaning up all Eventing-related CRDs and their corresponding control plane components, like Eventing Controllers and Knative Eventing.
 To uninstall the whole Eventing component, simply run `helm delete {EVENTING_CHART_NAME}`.
 When it comes to parallel installation, all Eventing charts (`knative-eventing`, `event-sources`, `knative-eventing-kafka`, `nats-streaming`, and `knative-provisioner-nats`) can now be installed concurrently.
 This change introduces out-of-the-box resiliency to the installation process - by installing all bits and pieces alongside their dependencies, you significantly raise the chances of having a healthy Eventing system on your cluster.

 ## Installation